BioSpecNorway/biospectools/docs/tutorials/preprocessing.rst

 .. contents::

-Before just measured spectra can be used for data analysis, they must be first preprocessed.
-In this tutorial, you will learn how to use algorithms from the biospectools package to preprocess spectra in different cases.

 .. _tutorials standard emsc:

 Standard spectral correction (EMSC)
 -----------------------------------

-Often measured spectra have only simple scattering effects such as multiplicative, linear, and quadratic effects.
-In this case, the Extended Multiplicative Scattering Correction (EMSC) method [Mart91]_ can be used to remove linear and quadratic effects and normalize spectra.
+Often measured spectra have only simple scattering effects such as baseline offset, linear, and quadratic effects.
+Also due to variation in sample thickness one may see multiplicative effects in spectra that often require normalization.
+In this case, the standard Extended Multiplicative Scattering Correction (EMSC) method (using second polynomial order, see :ref:`section above<tutorials emsc framework>`) [Mart91]_ can be used to remove the baseline variations and normalize spectra.

 >>> from biospectools import EMSC
 >>> reference_spectrum = raw_spectra.mean(axis=0)